Most patients perceive a lump or thickening in their breast as an early symptom of breast cancer.

 Breast cancer that is non-invasive is commonly referred to as stage 0 cancer.
-It’s a very early stage of breast cancer, so the tumour is usually rather small.
-Non-invasive breast cancer is unlikely to cause obvious physical symptoms because the major symptom of breast cancer is an atypical lump in the breast, and non-invasive breast cancer usually arrives with a tumour that is so small that it can only be detected by mammography.
+It’s a very early stage of breast cancer, so the tumor is usually rather small.
+Non-invasive breast cancer is unlikely to cause obvious physical symptoms because the major symptom of breast cancer is an atypical lump in the breast, and non-invasive breast cancer usually arrives with a tumor that is so small that it can only be detected by mammography.

 Metastatic breast cancer symptoms

-The indications of metastatic breast cancer vary depending on where cancer has spread and at what stage it has progressed.
+The indications of metastatic breast cancer vary depending on where the cancer has spread and at what stage it has progressed.
 Metastatic illness might manifest itself without causing any symptoms.
 Pain, nipple discharge, or a lump or swelling in the breast or underarm may be signed if the breast or chest wall is afflicted.
 Due to elevated calcium levels, symptoms such as discomfort, fractures, constipation, and decreased alertness may occur if the bones are impacted.
 Shortness of breath or breathing difficulty, coughing, chest wall pain, or severe fatigue is some of the symptoms that can occur when tumors originate in the lungs.

 Nausea, excessive weariness, increased abdominal circumference, swelling of the feet and hands caused by the fluid collection, and yellowing or itchy skin are all indicators of a liver problem.
 Pain, disorientation, memory loss, headache, blurry or double vision, problems with speech, trouble with movement, or seizure may occur if breast cancer travels to the brain or spinal cord and forms tumors.